MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

     At this point, the base application is upgraded to the version 15 platform and is operational.
 You should be able to open the application in the client.

-5. Synchronize and install the test library extension, similar to base application.
+5. Synchronize and install the test library extension, using the same cmdlets, similar to what you did for the base application.

+base application.